cpetrich/counterfeit_DS18B20/README.md

 - Power-on Scratchpad: xx/xx/FF/FF/7F/FF/FF/FF/xx

 (*Information on chips of Families A, B, C, and D comes from my own investigations of sensors in conjunction with the references below.
+Tests were performed at 5 V with 1.2 kOhm pull-up.
 Information on chips of Family E comes from web searches.*)

 ## References
 * [DS18B20](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf) "DS18B20 Programmable Resolution 1-Wire Digital Thermometer", Datasheet, Maxim Integrated.